zhouzi/sequelize-require-models/README.md

-# sequelize-import-models
+# sequelize-require-models

-Import all Sequelize models from a folder and associate them together.
+Require all Sequelize models from a folder and associate them together.

 ## Installation

 ```
-npm install sequelize-import-models --save
+npm install sequelize-require-models --save
 ```

 ## Example